jumorroni/XP-Growth-of-a-Population/NOTES.md

 Don't forget to convert the percent parameter as a percentage in the body of your function: if the parameter percent is 2 you have to convert it to 0.02.

 DOMAIN:
-- p0, percent, aug (inhabitants coming or leaving each year), p (population to equal or surpass)
+- p0, percent, aug (coming or leaving), p (population to equal or surpass)
 - the function nb_year should return n number of entire years needed to get a population greater or equal to p.
 - convert percent